 Are you interested in trading forex but not sure how much money you need to get started?
-In this blog post, we’ll break down the amount of money you need to start forex trading in Kenya and give you some tips on how to get started.
+In this blog post, we’ll break down the minimum amount of money you need to start forex trading in Kenya and give you some tips on how to get started.
 Keep reading for more information!

 When you’re ready to start trading forex, you’ll need to have a few things in place first: a solid foundation of technical analysis, a plan for risk management, and enough starting capital to support your trading strategy.